 Mount Werner attracts tourists throughout the winter months with steep ski slopes and the best Bloody Marys in Yampa Valley.
 But did you know that Mount Werner upped its game and now offers awesome activities for summer visitors, too?

-Along with their mountain coaster, Steamboat Resort has built a mini-golf course on the lower half of Mount Werner.
+Steamboat Resort features a mini-golf course and other unique things to do for kids, teens, and even adults.
 Take the entire family out for a friendly game of putt-putt before heading to Slopeside Bar and Grill for an ice-cold brew and pizza.

 One of the best things about a Steamboat Springs summer is the live music.
 Steamboat Resort sets up a massive stage at the base of the mountain where live bands come to serenade the crowds.